mazen-salah/DC-current-measurement-with-AVR/README.md

 4. **Program the ATmega8:**
    - Use your programmer software to upload the HEX file to the ATmega8 microcontroller.

-## Compiling the C Code

-1. **Open the Code:**
-   - Open the `main.c` file using a code editor (e.g., Notepad++ or Visual Studio Code).

-2. **Review the Code:**
-   - Carefully review the code and make any necessary modifications or customizations.

-3. **Compile the Code:**
-   - Use an AVR GCC compiler to compile the code and generate the HEX file.
-You can use a tool like WinAVR or Atmel Studio for this purpose.

-4. **Program the Microcontroller:**
-   - Use an AVR programmer to upload the compiled HEX file to the ATmega8 microcontroller.

 ---
 Now, your digital voltmeter and ammeter project is ready to measure voltage and current accurately and display the results on the LCD display.